Communication Strategy and Research

-Through extensive research, inherent knowledge of the landscape and contextual analysis we help craft holistic communication strategies for nonprofits and augment social impact through monitoring and evaluation (M&E) interventions
+Through extensive research, inherent knowledge of the landscape and contextual analysis we help craft holistic communication strategies for our clients or stakeholders and augment outreach and impact through monitoring and evaluation (M&E) interventions

-Communications strategy requires discipline, rigor, and critical thinking – three domains that our team at ASSIST is equipped with.
-We understand that effective development communication is a rightful mix of science and creativity; we leverage our development sector experience, audience research capabilities and creative flair to craft communication strategies and plans that go beyond the fluff.
-We occasionally go beyond the plan and develop communication toolkits that serve a lasting purpose for stakeholders with limited internal capacity.
+A well-designed communication strategy requires cognizance, rigor, and critical thinking.
+We understand that effective communication is a rightful mix of science and creativity; we leverage our research capabilities, knowledge of landscape, media connections, audience/demographics knowledge and creative flair to craft communication strategies and plans that help in amplifying impact, build strong relationships and achieve communication objectives.

 Case Study on Best Green Business Practices among MSMEs in the Food Processing Industry of the Philippines